AlbertoIzq/Concert_Blazor_API/README.md

   - Repository
     - RestoreAsync: In response distinguish between Not existing entity and Entity already restored scenarios
 	- Add RemoveRange method
+- Blazor
+  - If API calls also for authorization, create HttpClientFactory

 _BUGS_